-if the GMM is applied to energy delivered by the ACE Project during the period on or before December 31, 2004, directly as a result of the voluntary action of the Purchaser or any of the Subsidiaries to amend or terminate the ACE PPA, then Purchaser shall pay Seller (a) the sum of $2,000,000 if the GMM is first applied to energy delivered by the ACE Project on or December 31, 2001 and (b) the sum of $1,000,000, if the GMM is first applied to energy delivered by the ACE Project during the period from and including January 1, 2002 through and including December 31, 2004; and
+if the GMM is applied to energy delivered by the ACE Project during the period on or before December 31, 2004, solely and directly as a result of the voluntary action of the Purchaser or any of the Subsidiaries to amend or terminate the ACE PPA, then Purchaser shall pay Seller either (a) the sum of $2,000,000, if the GMM is first applied to energy delivered by the ACE Project on or before December 31, 2001, or (b) the sum of $1,000,000, if the GMM is first applied to energy delivered by the ACE Project during the period commencing on January 1, 2002 through and including December 31, 2004; and

-if the ACE Cogeneration Company has not taken any voluntary action to amend or terminate the ACE PPA and if the GMM has not been imposed upon the energy generated by the ACE Project by law or regulation during the period on or before December 31, 2004, then Purchaser shall pay Seller the sum of $3,000,000.
+if Purchaser has not been required to make any payment pursuant to Section 1.4(c)(i) above and the GMM has not been imposed upon the energy generated by the ACE Project by law or regulation during the period on or before December 31, 2004, then Purchaser shall pay Seller the sum of $3,000,000.

-If Purchaser has made either payment in accordance with Section 1.4(c)(i), then Purchaser shall not have any obligation to make the payment described in Section 1.4(c)(ii).
-For the avoidance of doubt, the parties acknowledge that the maximum increase of the Purchase Price pursuant to this Section 1.4 and the maximum payment required by Purchaser under this Section 1.4 is $3,000,000 and the payments described in clauses (a) and (b) of Section 1.4(c)(i) are not additive.
+If Purchaser has made a payment under Section 1.4(c)(i), then Purchaser shall not have any obligation to make the payment described in Section 1.4(c)(ii).
+For the avoidance of doubt, the parties acknowledge that Purchaser shall not be liable to make more than one of the payments described in Section 1.4(c)(i) and Section 1.4(c)(ii) and the payments described in clauses (a) and (b) of Section 1.4(c)(i) and Section 1.4(c)(ii) are not additive.

-If the GMM has been imposed by law or regulation on the energy generated by the ACE Project on a date before December 31, 2004, Purchaser’s obligation to make additional payments pursuant to Section 1.4(c)(i) and Section 1.4(c)(ii) after date of such imposition shall be excused in its entirety.
+If the GMM has been imposed by law or regulation on the energy or for any other reason which is not solely the direct result of a voluntary amendment or termination of the ACE PPA, then Purchaser shall have no obligation to make additional payments pursuant to Section 1.4(c)(i) and Section 1.4(c)(ii) after date of such imposition.

-All payments, if any, due under this Section 1.4(c) shall be made within 30 days after the imposition of the GMM resulting from the voluntary action of Purchaser or any of the Subsidiaries giving rise to such liability or, in the case of the amount payable under Section 1.4(c)(iii) by January 30, 2005.
+All payments, if any, due under this Section 1.4(c) shall be made within 30 days after the first date of delivery of the energy from the ACE Project upon which the GMM is imposed resulting solely and directly from the voluntary action of Purchaser or any of the Subsidiaries giving rise to such liability or, in the case of the amount payable under Section 1.4(c)(iii) by January 30, 2005.

 Payment of Purchase Price